usrmusicman/hudson_republic_main/README.md

 # Hudson Republic 🦫

 **A focused, post-collapse constitutional atomic republic for Central Canada**
-**All items contained in this repository relate to the Hudsoner culture.**
+**All items contained in this repository relate to the main repository.**
+**All legislation found here is considered final and binding**

 **Beaver Nation is live.**
 Honest money.
 Individual sovereignty.
 Real local stewardship.
 No parties.
 No Crown.
 No nonsense.